top of page

 Abstain from all appearance of evil.

-• So not all images are unlawful, just the images that resemble male or female creatures, standing images made to bow down to, molten deities, or 6 pointed stars.
-Other lawful images are: trees, fruits, herbs and nature because as they aren’t resembling the creatures in heaven, earth, or the sea according to the law.
+• So not all images are unlawful, just the images that resemble male or female creatures, standing images or stones made to bow down to, molten deities, 6 pointed stars, stars of idols and idolatrous religions, and 5 pointed stars as they are gateways for entities.
+Other lawful images are: trees, fruits, herbs, nature and the luminaries because as they aren’t resembling the creatures in heaven, earth, or the sea according to the law.

 Unclean Simulacra